-- 197. In respect of the Athlete, the IOC submitted that, "the evidence in this matter must always be seen in the context of the global scheme of which each individual athlete including Ms Nikitina was only one participant and beneficiary amongst many others".
+- 199. In respect of the Athlete, the IOC submitted that, "the evidence in this matter must always be seen in the context of the global scheme of which each individual athlete including Ms Matveeva was only one participant and beneficiary amongst many others".
 In this connection, the existence of a large-scale doping regime at the Sochi Games was "an inescapable reality ... confirmed by converging elements of objective evidence".
-The scheme in question had a purpose - namely to shield individual athletes from doping control and to conceal evidence of their doping - and could not have been operated without the participation of the protected athletes, including the Athlete. - 198.
-The IOC noted that the Athlete's name appeared on the Duchess List, which is itself sufficient to prove that she committed an ADRV.
-The Duchess List, the IOC submits, "defines the core group of protected athletes" and the "initial circle of participants". - 199.
-With respect to forensic evidence, while the Athlete's sample did not contain T marks, did not have abnormal levels of sodium and did not have mixed DNA, such evidence had to be
+The scheme in question had a purpose - namely to shield individual athletes from doping control and to conceal evidence of their doping - and could not have been operated without the participation of the protected athletes, including the Athlete. - The IOC noted that the Athlete's name appeared on the Duchess List, which is itself sufficient to prove that she committed an ADRV.
+In addition, the IOC submitted that the inference of the Athlete's participation was supported by further pieces of corroborating evidence.
+In particular: